oncogenetics/LocusExplorer/README.md

 ### Required Software
 Locus Explorer runs in the R environment but is designed to be an easy to use interface that does not require familiarity with R as a prerequisite.
 Locus explorer is platform agnostic and able to run on any operating system for which R is available.

-The latest version of R can be downloaded by following the instructions at [https://www.r-project.org/](https://www.r-project.org/]).
+Locus Explorer requires R version 3.2.2 to run and can be downloaded by following the instructions at [https://www.r-project.org/](https://www.r-project.org/).
+Some required packages are not available for earlier versions of R.

 After installation of  the R software, R packages used by Locus Explorer must be installed prior to use.
 This may take a few minutes, but is only required on the first occasion.
 To install packages, open the R program, copy the following code into the R console and hit Return:
 ```R